ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 20
 ### January 24, 2020
-Reunion with Jonathan after a year and half.
+Reunion with Jonathan, probably the coolest astrophysicist, after leaving Santa Cruz for over a year.
 Talked a lot about how everything went since then.
 Grateful and fortunate to have him as my undergrad advisor.
 Lunar Spring Festival is today and Happy New Year!